PRASUN-SITAULA/readmeGenerator/README.md

-<h3 align="center">A README file generator using openAI API.</h3>
+<h3 align="center">A README File Generator using OpenAI API.</h3>

 ## Description
-The Readme File Generator is web app that eases the process of creating README.md files for your projects.
+The Readme File Generator is a web app that eases the process of creating README.md files for your projects.
 It prompts users for essential information such as project description and programming language used, and automatically generates a well-structured Markdown README file.

 ![landing](https://github.com/PRASUN-SITAULA/readmeGenerator/assets/89672957/af250e3c-0c8a-47da-a607-3e5793a3156e)